-Whether you are planning an SEO-optimized landing page or a Google ads campaign, you will surely have a bunch of key terms that have to play the lead for each.
-With the Rank Tracker keyword grouping tool, you can split your list of keywords into closely related groups, organized around the core term.
+Whether you are planning an SEO-optimized landing page or a Google ads campaign, you will have a bunch of key terms to optimize for.
+With the Rank Tracker keyword grouping tool, you can sort your list of keywords into closely related groups, organized around the target keyword phrases.

-Once you have your list of target keywords, start Rank Tracker and add them to your project.
-If you don't have any, just add your main search query or two, and let the tool generate a few keyword ideas around these key terms.
-Go through the available keyword research tools, like auto-suggestions or related search for keywords.
-Once you are ready, you will see that the keyword grouping tool has collected probably hundreds of keywords.
+Once your keyword research is over, you will have hundreds or maybe thousands of keywords.
 Crazy to manage, isn't it?
 Could have been.
-All your keyword ideas automatically land into the Sandbox.
-Here is where the keyword grouper created clusters around the parent topic.
+All your keyword ideas automatically land in the Sandbox.
+Here is where the keyword grouper created semantic clusters around the parent topic.
 All the groups are located in the left-hand sidebar.
 The Found In column shows which keyword research tools discovered these terms.

 The keyword grouping tool lets you regroup the keywords according to their semantic similarity.
 There are three degrees of semantic similarity: high, medium, and low.
 The degree of similarity allows controlling the size of your semantic clusters.
 A high similarity will produce numerous small groups consisting of keywords, closely related to each other.
 Whereas low similarity keywords will be grouped into fewer in number, but larger clusters, with words less strictly related to each other.

-In the Sandbox, besides the organized keyword groups, you will find ungrouped keywords, not assigned to any special topic bucket.
-Hover the cursor over any keyword (or hold CTRL and select several keywords to manage them in a bulk), right-click to access the context menu, and move, ungroup, or regroup them.
-You can move an item to any existing keyword group or create new relevant groups for them.
-In the same way, you can reorganize or delete any keyword group with all its contents.
+In the Sandbox, down below the organized keyword groups, you will find ungrouped keywords, not assigned to any special topic bucket.
+The keyword grouping tool lets you reorganize or delete any keyword group with all its contents.
+Hover the cursor over any keyword (or hold CTRL key and select several keywords to manage them in bulk), right-click to access the context menu, and choose the action: move, ungroup, or regroup keywords.
+You can move an item to any existing keyword group or create new relevant semantic groups for them.

 The condition types vary from digits to ratio to verbal expressions.
-For example, you can leave only those keywords having search volume higher than 1000, or keywords containing 'purchase intent' tags, etc.
+For example, you can leave only those keywords having search volume more than 1000, together with keywords containing any of 'purchase intent' tags, and a high Keyword Efficiency Index.
+With the recently updated advanced filters, the keyword grouping tool allows setting practically any custom filtering condition on earth, including those containing regular expressions, SEO stats, and semantics.

 For any keyword in the Keyword Sandbox, you can check SEO/PPC Data, as well as Keyword Difficulty.
 The top widget shows the stats for all the keywords currently visible in the table and recalculates them as you go: the search volume, estimated traffic, and traffic costs, which is the sum of all terms in your list of keywords.
 The average keyword difficulty is calculated.

 For an in-depth analysis, integrate your Google Analytics and Google Ads Keyword Planner, to have all the stats conveniently combined.
 Select the keywords, and either hit the Update icon or use the context menu, then choose the factors you'd like to update.
-Review the search volume in Google search, expected organic traffic, cost per click, and estimated PPC cost per month.
-Comparing these stats, you will be able to make an informed decision whether to optimize for the organic or paid search.
+Compare competition and keyword difficulty in organic search and in paid search, to decide which keywords are too difficult to rank for in Google Search, and you'd better run a paid ads campaign in Google Ads.

 The efficiency of your SEO and PPC campaigns will be measured depending on the traffic and conversions they bring.
 How do you know which keywords and pages perform better in search results?
 Match the URLs of your optimized pages with their keyword groups, and see how they perform overall.
 This tracking is done in a few clicks with the help of the Keyword Mapping feature.